Level Up

 DO something fun | Learn about our free Do-A-Thon and easily organize a district-wide event to help raise funds for autism.

-Share information | Send an Ambassador Connection e-newsletter to students’ parents with information about autism.
+Share information | Forward an Ambassador Connection e-newsletter to students’ parents with information about autism.

 Order our FREE stickers for your students to wear on World Autism Awareness Day or autism awareness spirit day!